sign-language-processing/sign-language-processing.github.io/src/index.md

 no writing system has been adopted widely by any sign language community, and the lack of standards hinders the exchange and unification of resources and applications between projects.
 The figure above depicts two universal notation systems:
-SignWriting [@writing:sutton1990lessons], a two-dimensional pictographic system, and HamNoSys [@writing:prillwitz1990hamburg], a linear stream of graphemes that was designed to be readable by machines.
+SignWriting [@writing:sutton1990lessons], a two-dimensional pictographic system, and HamNoSys [@writing:prillwitz1990hamburg], a linear stream of graphemes designed to be machine-readable.

 ###### Glossing {-}
 is the transcription of signed languages sign-by-sign, where every sign has a unique identifier.